-An initial second-grade screening pool for AAP Level IV is established using the test results from first and second-grade testing.
-Parents of students in the 2nd grade screening pool receive a letter notifying them that their child will be screened for the full-time advanced academic program.
+An initial second-grade universal screener referral for AAP Level IV is established using the test results from first and second grade testing.
+Parents of students referred by the universal screener receive a letter notifying them that their child will automatically be included in screening for the full-time advanced academic program.

 Referrals for Full-Time AAP Level IV

-Parents or guardians of students not in the 2nd grade screening pool may initiate the full-time AAP Level IV screening process by completing and submitting an Advanced Academic Programs Level IV Referral Form to the local school principal or Advanced Academic Resource Teacher.
+Parents or guardians of students not in the 2nd grade screening pool may initiate the full-time AAP Level IV screening process by completing and submitting an Advanced Academic Programs Level IV Referral Form to the Advanced Academic Resource Teacher.
 Forms are available on the FCPS website (link below) and in the Parent Information Packet.

 Terraset ES also participates in the Young Scholars initiative, which is designed to find and nurture advanced academic potential in students from historically underrepresented populations.
 Curricular interventions and support are provided through the collaboration of the classroom teacher and the Advanced Academic Resource Teacher.
 As students progress through elementary and secondary school, continuing support and opportunities for accessing rigorous coursework are provided by school staff.